-Authentication procedures, which provide evidence that customers are who they say they are, connect the transaction to the identity.
-In the EU, there are legal obligations in place (or on the way) that require Strong Customer Authentication for many transactions.
-Having threshold limits, or other rules where an authentication requirement kicks in, improves security and helps avoid the biggest losses from fraud.
+Authentication procedures, which prove that customers are who they say they are, connect the transaction to the identity.
+In the EU, legal obligations require Strong Customer Authentication for many transactions.
+Having threshold limits, or other rules where an authentication requirement kicks in, improves security and helps avoid the most significant losses from fraud.

-Two-factor authentication (2FA), such as confirming a text, email, or in-app notification, is an authentication technique that can be deployed in a payment flow.
-A new standard, 3D Secure 2.0, is backed by the major credit cards, so implementation is not especially difficult.
+Two-factor authentication (2FA), such as confirming a text, email or in-app notification, is an authentication technique that can be deployed in a payment flow.
+A new standard, 3D Secure 2.0, is backed by major credit cards, so implementation is not especially difficult.

 Other dynamic fraud detection tools, including transaction monitoring, can also provide risk mitigation measures.
 Ongoing payment monitoring can watch for: